 Higher Loan-to-Value Ratio

-Next to stablecoins, Bitcoin comes with one of the highest LTV ratios available on most lending platforms.
-This simply means you can get more loan proceeds from Bitcoin than most other volatile cryptocurrencies.
+Bitcoin has one of the highest LTV ratios on most lending platforms, right behind stablecoins.
+This simply means you can get more loan proceeds from Bitcoin than from most other volatile cryptocurrencies.

 What Are The Risks?

-Even though there are many benefits to Bitcoin lending, it comes with some risks.
-Balanced crypto investors do well to consider these risks with the benefits before deciding.
+Even though there are many benefits to bitcoin lending, it comes with some risks.
+Balanced crypto investors do well to consider these risks and the benefits before deciding.
 Some of those risks are:

 Despite the deep liquidity of Bitcoin, there is still the risk of collateral liquidation if the market goes through extreme price swings.
-Liquidations happen when the price of your collateral decreases to a certain threshold.
+Liquidations happen when the price of your collateral drops below a certain threshold.

-You can reduce, or eliminate, the probability of liquidations by keeping an eye on your LTV ratio and keeping some cash on the ground to boost your collateral value in times like this.
+You can reduce, or eliminate, the probability of liquidations by keeping an eye on your LTV ratio and keeping some cash on hand to boost your collateral value in times like this.

-If you put down your Bitcoin as collateral with a lending platform, you entrust your precious Bitcoins into their care.
-If the platform is hacked, goes bankrupt, or turns out to be a scam, you won't get your Bitcoin back.
+When you use your bitcoin as collateral on a lending platform, you are giving them your valuable bitcoins.
+If the platform is hacked, goes bankrupt, or turns out to be a scam, you won't get your bitcoin back.